jedisct1/libsodium-doc/installation/README.md

 # Installation

+## Versioning

+Libsodium uses a two-tier release system:

+**Point releases** (e.g., 1.0.18, 1.0.19, 1.0.20) are tagged from time to time, typically when new features are added or significant changes are made.

+**Stable releases** are frequent updates to the current point release.
+They address compilation issues, documentation problems, and performance improvements while remaining fully compatible with their parent point release.
+No new features, no breaking changes.

+If your application depends on a specific point release, stable releases provide continuous updates that are always safe to apply.
+This is particularly valuable for enterprises that need ongoing support without surprises between point releases.

+If a security issue is discovered, it gets fixed in the stable branch of all supported versions, and a new point release follows shortly after.

+You can choose to only use point releases if you prefer.
+But stable releases mean your dependencies stay maintained and secure even when a new point release hasn't been tagged yet.

 ## Compilation on Unix-like systems

 Sodium is a shared library with a machine-independent set of headers, so it can easily be used by 3rd party projects.